Chlorophyll Content Measurement: Why and How?

 Plant nutrients supplied in the farm of fertilizer play a very important role in the structural and internal activities of plant photosynthetic systems.
 The optimum supply of essential nutrients plays an important role in synthesis of photosynthetic pigments such as chlorophyll and other necessary pigments.
 Nutrient deficiency can lead to decreased productivity which can be recognized by measuring the chlorophyll content in the plant leaf.

-The latest version of Petiole Pro includes Leaf Colour Chart, the light version of Chlorophyll Content Meter, which can help you to assess the nitrogen level based on the greenness of leaves.
+The latest version of Petiole Pro includes advanced Dark Green Colour Index meter (aDGCI Meter), the light version of Chlorophyll Content Meter, which can help you to assess the nitrogen level based on the greenness of leaves.
 Here you can see the brief video about how it works: